IT Interim Management · DACH

 The trust

 In an early phase, not everything was on point yet.
-That is where the standard of the mandate showed: we sharpened the work until tone, topics, and position held.
+That is where the standard of the mandate showed: we sharpened the work until tone, topics, and positioning held.
+A personal brand is not defined, but refined.

 The surprise